-Anxiety has become the most common mental health issue in the country, even greater than Depression.
-Anxiety, in many cases, is the result of a person reacting to their own negative thoughts and fears.
+Anxiety has become one of the most common mental health issue in the country, even greater than Depression.
+Anxiety, in many cases, is the result of a person reacting to their own negative thoughts and catastrophic fears.
 Everyone has these types of negative thoughts but, if you were brought up in a home where your parents also suffered from negative thoughts and fears, they become your problem as well.

 Breathing slows us down and physically provides relief so that we can think clearly and take action to solve an immediate problem.